RohitPatole0/sql_retail_sales_analysis/README.md

 --cleaning null rows

---deleting rows with null quantity,price,cogs,total DELETE FROM retail_sales
+--deleting rows with null quantity,price,cogs,total sales DELETE FROM retail_sales
 WHERE
     quantity IS NULL